MEPs debate crucial 'Fit for 55' laws ahead of vote

 The European Parliament will vote on a crucial set of laws on Wednesday (8 June) that form the heart of Fit for 55, the EU's landmark strategy designed to bring carbon emissions down by 55 percent by 2030.

-Files up for a vote include a ban on combustion engines by 2035; the introduction of a carbon tax on cars and vans and heating in homes; a border levy on goods imported into Europe, and a social fund to help vulnerable households pay increased higher energy and fuel bills associated to the plan.
+Files up for a vote include a ban on combustion engines by 2035; the introduction of a carbon tax on cars and vans and heating in homes; a border levy on goods imported into Europe, and a social fund to help vulnerable households pay the higher energy and fuel bills associated to the plan.

 Join EUobserver today